Teen Dating Violence Awareness and Prevention Month 2019

 Click on the thumbnails to access these images!

 ➱Youth Voices: Get Involved Today!

 Youth are the experts in their own lives.
 We encourage adults to learn from their wisdom and lived experiences, supporting their pursuit of social justice in their communities.
-In the months leading up to February, we’re asking young people to share their peer organizing strategies to prevent dating violence and advocate for healthy relationships.
+This February, we’re asking young people to share their peer organizing strategies to prevent dating violence and advocate for healthy relationships.
 In the spirit of strategic followership, we’ll amplify their voices throughout the month!
 Follow us on Facebook, Instagram and Twitter.

 The Partnership will be working with our Member Programs and allied organizations to collect youth input.
 If you’re a young person who would like to be connected with a local organization to begin promoting healthy relationships, send us an email at email@example.com.

 ➱Orange Day: Two Ways to Show Solidarity with Youth & Promote Healthy Relationships